brkicisi/ShellBuilder/README.md

 	<dcp>#iii/relative/path/to/iii_dir/checkpoint.dcp</dcp>
 	```

-*Note*: You cannot use either of these methods within header.
+*Note*: You can use either of these methods only when the tag has attribute *loc*.

 **Important**: None of these three directories must be specified in the xml header.